codecov/codecov-javascript-bundler-plugins/packages/remix-vite-plugin/README.md

 ## Tokenless Example

-This is the recommended way to use the plugin.
 This configuration will automatically upload the bundle analysis to Codecov.
+See the [below configuration](#upload-token-example---required-for-private-repositories) for private repositories.

 ```ts
 // vite.config.ts